Searching for topological dark matter in LIGO data: Dark Matter Modeling

-In general, there is a variety of possible interactions one could add to the Lagrangian \eqref{equ:1} only limited by current observational constraints.
-However, here we wish to consider only three representatives of a wider range of interaction types (collecting the results of \cite{Khoze_2022, Jaeckel_2016, Pospelov_2013}).
-First, we consider a coupling to the canonical photon kinetic term
+In general, a plethora of possible interactions could be incorporated into the Lagrangian \eqref{equ:1}, constrained solely by current observational and theoretical limitations\footnote{These may encompass, for instance, parity or (Lorentz) symmetry violations of any nature as well as any constraints from particle physics experiments.}.
+Here, we wish to consider the three most prominently used representatives of a wider range of interaction types (collecting the results of \cite{Khoze_2022, Jaeckel_2016, Pospelov_2013}).
+To demonstrate the most relevant effects, we start by considering a coupling of the DM field to the canonical photon kinetic term

-which was complemented by a fermionic mass coupling in the latter term.
-In the former, $F^{\mu\nu}$ represents the field strength tensor of the electromagnetic sector while $\Psi_i$ is a placeholder for an arbitrary fermion species with mass $m_{\Psi_i}$.
-We introduced here two fiducial coupling constants $g_{\text{DW}}, \lambda_{\text{DW},i}$ where each fermion species $i$ receives an unique coupling.
-Note also that the linear couplings vanish in case of an underlying $\mathbb Z_2$ symmetry (invariance under $\phi\rightarrow -\phi$).
-Hence, we directly impose a quadratic coupling.
-Choosing $f$ to be large we see that higher order interactions in $\phi/f$ become irrelevant automatically.
-One can easily show that \eqref{equ:0} results in
+which was complemented by a fermionic mass coupling, i.e., the second term in \eqref{equ:0}.
+In the latter, the field $\Psi_i$ is an arbitrary fermion species with mass $m_{\Psi_i}$ while $F^{\mu\nu}$ denotes the standard electromagnetic field-strength tensor.
+This type of interaction term introduces $n+1$ fiducial coupling constants, one for the kinetic term $g_{\text{DW}}$ and $n$ mass couplings $\lambda_{\text{DW},i}$ where each fermion species $i$ receives a unique coupling constant.
+Note that, as the linear couplings vanish in the case of an underlying $\mathbb Z_2$ symmetry (invariance under $\phi\rightarrow -\phi$), we directly impose a quadratic coupling.
+Choosing $f$ to be large, we see that higher-order interactions in $\phi/f$ become irrelevant automatically.

+The interaction of type \eqref{equ:0} will impact the fine-structure constant due to the presence of a kinetic photon coupling as well as individual fermion masses via the mass couplings.
+One can easily show that the interaction term results in

-Alterations of the fine structure constant ($\alpha$) and/or the fermion mass induce a change in the optical path length of each interferometer arm via perturbing the Bohr radius and refraction index of the mirrors and the beam splitter in an interferometer (see a sketch in Figure \ref{fig:RecycleFPI}).
-In general, a time-dependent $\alpha$ and fermion mass lead to time modulations of the size of solid objects including also the test masses of an interferometer.
+Alterations of the fine-structure constant and/or the fermion mass induce a change in the optical path length of each interferometer arm via perturbing the Bohr radius and the refraction index of the mirrors and the beam splitter in the instrument (see a sketch in Fig. \ref{fig:RecycleFPI}).

+In general, a time-dependent $\alpha$ and fermion mass lead to time modulations of the spatial extent of solid objects including the test masses of an interferometer.
 As the Bohr radius depends on both $\alpha$ and $m_\Psi$, a solid body's size change in the adiabatic limit yields